evagabriela/WDI/curriculum/week-01/05-fonts-ems/README.md

 ***

 <a name="introduction-fonts"></a>
-## Introduction: Fonts (# mins)
+## Intro to New Material: Fonts and Ems (15 mins)
-Adding and styling fonts is an important part of ensuring the content your site is as readable and legible as possible.
+Adding and styling fonts is an important part of ensuring the content on your site is as readable and legible as possible.
 First, let's get familiar with the types of fonts available on the web.

 ### System Fonts
 Fonts that render based on what the user has on their computer.
 Common examples include Arial, Courier, Times New Roman, etc. Use [CSS Font Stack](http://www.cssfontstack.com/) to see which fonts are available on different operating systems.